Manon of the Spring (1986 film): Awards

+Legacy

+The Jean de Florette/Manon des Sources film saga is often seen, in conjunction with Peter Mayle's book A Year in Provence, as generating increased interest in, and tourism to, the region of Provence, particularly among the British.
+The films showed the area as a place of rural authenticity, and were followed by an increase in British home ownership in southern France.

 Home media

 MGM released Manon des Sources and Jean de Florette on DVD on July 24, 2007.
 The next home media release would come in January 2015, when both films were released in a two disc Blu-ray set released by Shout Factory.

 On April 22, 2025, Manon des Sources, along with Jean de Florette, were announced for release in The Criterion Collection, as part of their April 2025 release slate, on both standard Blu-ray and 4K Ultra HD Blu-ray formats, based on new 4K digital restorations supervised by director of photography Bruno Nuytten.
 Special features included with this release include two documentaries, one about the life and career of director Claude Berri, and one about the making of both films, as well as original trailers, and a printed essay by film scholar Sue Harris.